jhysek/Minimal-Corona-SDK-Template/README.md

 - lib/inspect.lua - useful library by http://github.com/kikito/inspect.lua for debugging purposes
 - scripts/makeicons - script for converting icon.png into all icon sizes for iOS and Android

+This content is released under the MIT License.